 Disclaimers and Required Statements

 California’s rules often require disclaimers or specific statements in attorney ads, especially when you’re mentioning past results or using testimonials.
 For example, if you tout a multi-million-dollar settlement you secured for a client, you must make it clear that previous results don’t guarantee future outcomes.
+An express disclaimer is often required to clarify the nature of attorney advertising, especially when referencing past results or client testimonials.
 A well-placed disclaimer—often in slightly smaller but still readable print—helps ensure consumers understand that each case is different.

-If you claim to be a certified specialist, you must have the appropriate certification from the State Bar of California.
+If you claim to be a certified specialist, you must designate specialists pursuant to the Rules of Professional Conduct and only claim certification granted by recognized entities, such as the State Bar of California.

 You may also have to disclose if an endorsement or testimonial comes from a client with whom you have a personal or financial relationship.
+Any other professional designation used in advertising must be accurate and comply with ethical rules.
 While these disclaimers might look like minor footnotes, they carry significant legal weight.
 Failing to include them can be interpreted as intentionally deceiving the public.

 It’s wise to standardize a set of disclaimers for use across your various platforms.
 For instance, if your firm regularly showcases positive client stories on social media, have a policy to include a concise statement reminding viewers that results vary based on facts and legal circumstances.
+Comparable written material describing legal services, such as brochures or digital content, must also include appropriate disclaimers and required statements.
 This practice not only keeps you compliant but also fosters trust with your audience.

 Avoiding “Real-Time” Solicitation of Prospective Clients

-California, like many jurisdictions, has rules against direct solicitation that intrudes on a person’s privacy or sense of security, especially in real-time interactions.
+California, like many jurisdictions, has rules against direct solicitation that intrude on a person’s privacy or sense of security, especially in real-time interactions.
 This generally includes phone calls or in-person visits to someone who hasn’t invited contact.
-The idea is to prevent overly aggressive marketing tactics that could prey on vulnerable individuals, such as someone who just experienced a traumatic accident.
+The idea is to prevent overly aggressive marketing tactics that could prey on vulnerable individuals, such as someone who has just experienced a traumatic accident.
+Solicitation that involves intrusion or harassing conduct is strictly prohibited under the rules.

 Solicitation for professional employment must adhere to strict ethical guidelines to avoid undue influence on potential clients.